 - Activate human T cells by adding 25 µL/mL of ImmunoCult™ Human CD3/CD28 T Cell Activator.
 Incubate cell suspension at 37°C and 5% CO2 for 72 hours.

 - Optional: Assess T cell activation by binding the activation marker CD25 with Anti-Human CD25 Antibody, Clone BC96 (Catalog #60158) and performing flow cytometry.

-B. Preparation of ArciTect™ crRNA and ArciTect™ tracrRNA Stock Solutions
+B. Preparation of ArciTect™ sgRNA working solution and ArciTectTM crRNA and ArciTectTM tracrRNA stock Solutions

-- Add nuclease-free water to each vial to give a final concentration of 200 μM, as indicated in Table 1.
+- Add nuclease-free water to each vial to give a final concentration of 200 μM (crRNA and tracrRNA) or 100μM (sgRNA), as indicated in Table 1 and Table 2, respectively.

 - Mix thoroughly.
-If not used immediately, aliquot and store at -80°C for up to 1 month.
+If not used immediately, aliquot and store at -20°C for up to 6 months or at -80°C for longer than 6 months.
 After thawing the aliquots, use immediately.
-Do not re-freeze.
+Do not refreeze.

 Table 1.
-Resuspension Volumes for 200 μM* ArciTect™ crRNA or ArciTect™ tracrRNA
+Preparation of 200 µM* ArciTect™ crRNA or ArciTect™ tracrRNA